 Herrera's perspective makes her a natural story-teller.
 She can fill almost a hundred pages on Armenian history because she sees it as Gorky's personal history as well.
 She describes the paintings just as vividly.
 She evokes the freedom that his time away with Mougoush, in Virginia, brought to his art.
 Conversely, she sees the terror that nature and love held in his last years.
 In a modernist "glass house," where the owners saw an airy space and a window on a larger world, Gorky saw only darkness looking in.

 Her stance also leaves her wary of simple explanations—or downright defensive.
 Do critics latch onto Gorky's lies?
-My relatives lie about their age, too.
+I bet your relatives lie about their age, too, as do mine.
 She notes how often immigrants chose a new name and a new identity to go with it, and she argues against "one-to-one relationships" between shapes and specific objects.
 She insists on twin roots for his abstraction, in Modernism and in "Gorky's childlike awe at the marvelousness of nature and recollection."
 And no wonder, for Gorky had to create nature and recollection in his own image.

 The man who fed Mougoush yogurt and spun tales of Van on their first date also fooled her, like much of the world, into thinking that he came from Russia.
 He claimed to descend from Maxim Gorky, the playwright, but he insisted so much on his roots back in Georgia that he revered Stalin to the last.
 He was imitating Robert Henri almost from his arrival in Boston, but he titled some of his greatest works out of Armenian folk tales.

-The academician who taught his students to look at J. A. D. Ingres made a mural for Newark on the theme of aviation, because nothing else suited the modern age.
-The painter long derided, not unreasonably, as a Cézanne and then Picasso imitator also left a legacy of American art.
+The academician who taught his students to look at J. A. D. Ingres on visits to the Frick Collection made a mural for Newark on the theme of aviation, because (as Futurism came to understand as well) nothing else so suited the modern age.
+The painter long derided as a Cézanne and then Picasso imitator in fact left a legacy of American art.
 When "I walked into Arshile's studio for the first time," de Kooning wrote the year of Gorky's death, "the atmosphere was so beautiful that I got a little dizzy and, when I came to, I was bright enough to take the hint immediately."

 Loneliness and an inner life came naturally to a boy who lost first his father and then his home, who learned quickly but attained language slowly.
 Arrogance and despair came naturally, too, in equal measures.
 He tried suicide as early as his Boston days, but on throwing himself in the Charles he changed his mind and confidently swam home.
 He bossed his students around so much that he finished their paintings for them.
 "I'm afraid I still thought of him," Rothko said, "as my class monitor."